biogabriel7/ScaleSC/README.md

 Principal component analysis.

-Computes PCA coordinates, loadings and variance decomposition.
+Computes PCA coordinates, loadings, and variance decomposition.
 Uses the implementation of scikit-learn.